jorellano/kagglebot/README.md

    * Do not spam by posting the same query in multiple channels or posting a query in an irrelevant channel.
    * Read the FAQs first if you are new to the slack.
    * Do not post **Stack Overflow** questions here.
 Technical questions related to the functionalities of a library or something related to your code should be posted on Stack Overflow only.
-   * Do not discuss anything related to a competition that effects leaderboard.
+   * Do not discuss anything related to a competition that affects leaderboard.
 Any such discussion is kind of cheating because people who are not on this slack don't have that information.
 Any such discussion should happen only on the competition discussion forums.
    * **Promotions** in #general are a big **NO**.
 If you think you have built something that can be helpful for the community, a one-time promotion is allowed in **#random**.
    * Keep discussion related to a query in a single **thread**.
 If you don't know about threads or how to create one, check [this](https://get.slack.help/hc/en-us/articles/115000769927-Message-and-file-threads) guide for the same.
    * **Be humble.** If you are asking questions and someone is helping you out, make sure you take that help into account.
 Nobody would ever ask you for `Thank you` directly but if you don't, it feels like that you are taking the help for granted.